 How to Make Perfect Mashed Potatoes Every Time

-Learn how to make mashed potatoes with our step-by-step instructions and 5 tips for the best, fluffy mashed potatoes.
+Learn how to make mashed homemade potatoes with our step-by-step instructions and 5 tips for the fluffy, best mashed potatoes.

 We've tested and developed many mashed potato recipes in the EatingWell Test Kitchen, discovering a few tips to getting the classic fluffy result without dousing them in a sea of melted butter and heavy cream.

 How you like your mashed potatoes comes down to personal preference.
 Maybe you like them chunky: unpeeled and mashed by hand.
 Or you're a connoisseur of silky-smooth whipped potatoes.
 And perhaps you're looking for a way to jazz up this holiday must-have with more flavor?
 Whatever the case, we've got you covered.
 Here's everything you need to know for making the ultimate mashed potatoes, including what potatoes to buy, how to boil potatoes and tips for achieving your desired mashed potato texture.
 Plus find some of our favorite add-ins to stir into mashed potatoes, like roasted garlic, brown butter and more.

 To make great mashed potatoes, follow the steps below.
 Then season the potatoes with flavorings of your choice.

 Pictured recipe: Vegan Mashed Potatoes

 To serve about 8 people, start with 3 pounds Yukon Gold potatoes (about 12 medium).
 The potato peel offers nutritional benefits like fiber and potassium.
 Leave it on for rustic mashed potatoes, but peel it off if you want to whip or rice them for a smoother texture.
 Then cut potatoes into 2-inch chunks.